wp-plugins/custom-content-type-manager/readme.txt

 = 0.0.5.12 =

 * Lots of fixes to the request_filter, search_filter
-* Date fields now support times and datetimes
+* Date fields now support times and datetimes!
 * Preparing for i18n!
 * Quick cache added (issue 351).
 * Bugs with duplicating fields fixed. (unreported)